Tychy: Industry

 The global car manufacturer Stellantis has a major presence in the city.
 The first car factory was opened by FSM in 1975, and was fully acquired by the Italian manufacturer Fiat in 1992.
 In 2008, the factory (FCA Poland) had a production of nearly half a million cars.
 It produces the new Fiat 500 and the Lancia Ypsilon.
 It was the exclusive manufacturing site for the second generation Fiat Panda until 2012, when it ended production, and of the 2nd generation Ford Ka (under an OEM agreement between the two manufacturers) until May 2016.

 Also located in Tychy is a powertrain factory producing automobile engines for Opel cars.
 This plant was opened by Isuzu as Isuzu Motors Polska (ISPOL) in 1996; in 2002 General Motors took a 60% interest in that company, and in 2013 the remaining 40%.
 In 2017 Groupe PSA acquired GM's operations in Europe.
 In January 2021 both the former Fiat and Opel plants became part of Stellantis.

 The Tyskie beer is produced in Tychy, by Kompania Piwowarska, a subsidiary of the multinational brewing company Asahi Breweries.
 It is reportedly one of the best selling brands of beer in Poland, with around 18% share of the Polish market as of 2009.

 Transport

-In Tychy operates one of three remaining trolleybus systems in Poland.
+One of three remaining trolleybus systems in Poland operates in Tychy.
+The other cities where you can find them are Lublin and Gdynia.